Taro Kono: Minister of Defense

 On 11 September 2019, Kono was appointed Minister of Defense by Abe, joining his Fourth Cabinet in its second reshuffle.
+The Japan Times, which described Kono as a potential rival to Abe, stated that the "Defense Ministry, institutionally the weakest of all ministries in the government, would be a place to keep Kono’s influence in check."

 In November 2019, Kono met with Australian Defense Minister Linda Reynolds, and consolidated a series of new measures designed to deepen the defense cooperation between both countries.
 Later that month, he visited an Indian Air Force Base in Hindan, Uttar Pradesh.
 His visit was part of the inaugural foreign and defense ministerial dialogue between India and Japan, which aimed to give further momentum to their special strategic partnership.

 In January 2020, Kono stated that "Japan and the United States should speed up efforts to resolve the issue of undelivered and unsettled arms purchases", referring to the Aegis Ashore system Speaking at the Center for Strategic and International Studies, Kono celebrated the 60th Anniversary of the U.S.–Japan Alliance on 14 January.

 The Defense Ministry launched a 'space defense unit' in May 2020.
 Kono said it was part of an effort to monitor and counter threats to the Japan's satellites.
 The Space Operations Squadron, part of the Japan Air Self-Defense Force, was set to be in full operation by 2023.

 Kono gives a speech at Matsushima Air Base in February 2020.